oresat/oresat-od-database/README.md

 # OreSat Object Dictionary Database

-A centeralize "database" for all OreSat card object dictionaries and beacon definition for each OreSat mission.
+A centeralize "database" for all OreSat card object dictionaries (OD) and beacon definition for each OreSat mission.

 Having all the OD defined in one place makes it much easier to update OD definitions without having to go to each repo to update each cards OD.